 '''

-stderr <- function(x) sqrt(var(x)/length(x))
+stdError <- function(x) sqrt(var(x)/length(x))

 '''

-(Writing functions will be considered later in Chapter 10 [Writing your own functions], page 42, and in this case was unnecessary as R also has a builtin function sd().)
+(Writing functions will be considered later in Chapter 10 [Writing your own functions], page 42.
+Note that R's a builtin function sd() is something different.)
 After this assignment, the standard errors are calculated by

 '''

-incster <- tapply(incomes, statef, stderr)
+incster <- tapply(incomes, statef, stdError)

 and the values calculated are then

 '''